Skip to main content

 index.ts

-The parent bun process will not terminate until all child processes have exited.
+The parent bun process does not terminate until all child processes have exited.
 Use proc.unref() to detach the child process from the parent.

 index.ts